google-deepmind/concordia/README.md

 ## Bring your own LLM

-To work, Concordia requires a access to an LLM API.
-Any LLM API that supports sampling text would work.
-We tested Concordia using a model with 340B parameters.
-The user must also provide a text embedder for the associative memory.
-Any fixed-dimensional embedding would work.
+Concordia requires a access to an LLM API.
+Any LLM API that supports sampling text should work.
+The quality of the results you get depends on which LLM you select.
+Some are better at role-playing than others.
+You must also provide a text embedder for the associative memory.
+Any fixed-dimensional embedding works for this.
 Ideally it would be one that works well for sentence similarity or semantic search.

 ## Example usage